hirefrank/www/content/announcing-nycsummerfilms.md

 Tags: movies, nyc, twitter
 Summary: Follow @NYCSummerFilms to get daily reminders of free movies playing this summer in NYC.

-I'm proud to announce my latest side project, @NYCSummerFilms.
+I'm proud to announce my latest side project,[@NYCSummerFilms](https://twitter.com/nycsummerfilms).

 @NYCSummerFilms tweets free summer movie showings in NYC several hours before they start.
 The dataset includes more than a dozen venues and well over a hundred movies.